Abdullah Bozkurt: Biography

 Bozkurt started his work in journalism with the newspaper Zaman.
 He worked as the New York Bureau Chief and Washington Representative of Zaman Newspaper.
 Afterwards, he continued the same work for the newspaper Today's Zaman.

 In 2011, Bozkurt defended the imprisonment of journalists in the Ergenekon investigation stating that journalists like Ahmet Şık were not being an investigative journalist conducting "independent research", but was hatching "a plot designed and put into action by the terrorist network itself".

-Bozkurt has lived outside Turkey since the failed 2016 Turkish coup d'état attempt.
+Bozkurt has lived outside Turkey since the 2016 Turkish coup d'état attempt.
 In Turkey, he has a warrant out for his arrest stemming from allegations of membership in the Gülen movement, which the Turkish government considers to be a terrorist group.
 Terrorism charges are frequently used by the Turkish government against dissident journalists.
 In June 2020, a segment on the private television station TGRT Haber called for Bozkurt to be "exterminated".

 In Sweden, Bozkurt created the Nordic Research & Monitoring Network (or Nordic Monitor), of which he is the director.